 As early as 1878 John Heywood was running a small hotel in the house which stood next to the bath-house.
 Between 1878 and 1881 he extended this hotel three times, taking in the site previously occupied by the bath-house.
 The hotel was bought by the current proprietors’ grandparents in 1951, the year before the flood that devastated Lynmouth.

 Now the Bath has entered a new era, with the first phase of refurbishment complete and with many more exciting changes on the horizon.
 Both of our bars have been recently refurbished; The Aubrey Cocktail Bar serving a selection of freshly prepared cocktails and The Ancient Mariner, which serves real ales, draft beers & local ciders.
+The latest refurbishment would be our new Galley area which is a relaxing, warm seating area next to The Ancient Mariner.

 The Ancient Mariner bar has also won North Devon’s ‘Best Pub’ award 2016!